-A FlexAnalog symbol that can be used as the input to a FlexElement or use the FlexAnalog symbol to monitor an actual value when in logic Monitoring mode FlexAnalog (100) Contact Input Contact Input Gate is similar to the Input symbol but is restricted to the operands associated with a Contact Input Contact Output (00) Contact Output Gate is similar to the Input symbol but is restricted to the operands associated with a Contact Output.
-The Operate and Seal-In settings can be configured graphically.
-Non-Volatile Latch (00) The Non-Volatile Latch is similar to the Input symbol but is restricted to the operands associated with a Non-Volatile Latch.
+: L: The Non-Volatile Latch is similar to the Input symbol but is restricted to the operands associated with a Non-Volatile Latch.
 The Set and Reset settings can be configured graphically.
-Virtual Output (96) The final output of an equation is a numbered register called a virtual output.
+Non-Volatile Latch (00) The final output of an equation is a numbered register called a virtual output.
 Virtual outputs can be used as an input operand in any equation, including the equation that generates the output, as a seal-in or other type of feedback.
-Remote Output (00) Place and configure a Remote Output.
+Virtual Output (96) R 24 Place and configure a Remote Output.
 The UR's order code and firmware version then determine the availability of the Remote Output.
-Direct Output (00) Place and configure a Direct Output.
+Remote Output (00) (D 2, Place and configure a Direct Output.
 The UR's order code and firmware version then determine the availability of the Direct Output to another UR device.
-Teleprotection Output (00) Place and configure a Teleprotection Output.
+Direct Output (00) T2 Place and configure a Teleprotection Output.
 The UR's order code and firmware version then determine the availability of the Teleprotection Output.
-LED (00) Place a User Programmable LED in the Logic Designer diagram.
+Teleprotection Output (00) -\tild Place a User Programmable LED in the Logic Designer diagram.
 Not applicable when using a graphical front panel.
-Tag Out A Tag Out can be used in 1 of 2 ways.
+LED (00) Tag Out A Tag Out can be used in 1 of 2 ways.
 The first use of the Tag Out is to break up logic that needs to span several sheets.
 The second use of the Tag Out is to associate a frequently used block of code with the Tag Out and then repeatedly use the same block of code using a Tag In.
-When a Tag Out is referenced more than once, the Tag Out is replaced with a Virtual Output during the compile phase.
-Tag In Tag-In can is used to reference an existing Tag-Out.
+When a Tag Out is referenced more than once, the Tag Out is replaced with a Virtual Output during the compile phase. ≫ Tag-In can is used to reference an existing Tag-Out.
 It joins another diagram to a previous diagram.
+Tag In